MacleanS/frontenddeveloper/README.md

 Make sure all dependencies are listed in package.json.

-When you're done and all changes are committed, run `git clean -df` to delete unversioned folders (like `node_modules`, etc.) and package the whole project into a ZIP file and send it to us.
+When you're done and all changes are committed, run `git clean -df` to delete unversioned folders (like `node_modules`, etc.)

+Package whole project into a ZIP file - remember to include any necessary hidden files and folders - e.g. `.git`.

 We will test it on iOS (Safari), Android (Chrome) and desktop (Chrome).